A New Museum for Cambridge

 Past financial support has come from The Open University, Borough Councils, Town Councils and private organisations.
 The Centre already generate a portion of its own revenue from exhibitions, TV & film, consultancy and sales.

 Future sponsorship and donations are likely to come from the following areas: Companies, Trusts & Foundations, Major Individual Gifts, Public Appeals and Events.

-With your financial support we can relocate a successful museum to its natural home in Cambridge.
+With your financial support we can secure a successful museum in its natural home in Cambridge.